bamadesigner/show-me-the-admin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows you to quickly hide and show your admin bar by typing a specific phrase.
+Allows you to easily hide and show your admin bar by typing a specific phrase.

 == Description ==

+A WordPress plugin that allows you to easily hide and show your admin bar by typing a specific phrase.

+By default, type 'showme' to show the admin bar and 'hideme' to hide it.
+These phrases can be changed in your settings.

-**Show Me The Admin is multisite-friendly.**
+**Show Me The Admin is also multisite-friendly.**

+Your "Show Toolbar when viewing site" profile setting must be enabled.
+If not logged in, a login button will drop down.

 == Installation ==